hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 - **CORUM:** database of protein complexes for human, mouse, rat
 - **...**

-This is by no means an exhaustive list, there are many other databases that are also queried depending on the information desired.
+This is by no means an exhaustive list, there are many other databases available that are not listed here.

 ## Tools